Need help now?

 You can also:

-• Help students explore healthy ways to manage stress and feelings without the use of substances.
+• Help students explore healthy ways to manage stress and feelings without the use of substances

-• Help students explore substance-free activities, especially activities that facilitate relationships and a sense of belonging.
+• Help students explore substance-free activities, especially activities that facilitate relationships and a sense of belonging

 • Provide students with opportunities to learn about substances through assignments, classroom debates or discussion of current events.
+The MH78 curriculum module on mental health, substance use and the relationship between them provides an opportunity to discuss risks, harms and healthy choices

-• Remind students they have a choice if they’re feeling pressured to try something.
+• Remind students they have a choice if they’re feeling pressured to try something

-• Suggest students talk to a trusted adult to understand more about a substance, how to reduce harm, and how to respond to peer pressure.
+• Suggest students talk to a trusted adult to understand more about a substance, how to reduce harm, and how to respond to peer pressure

 • Encourage students to avoid or delay trying substances.
+Prioritizing prevention programs with young people can aid in delaying or avoiding substance use

-• Remind students to never ride with a driver who is under the influence of alcohol, cannabis or another substance.
+• Remind students to never ride with a driver who is under the influence of alcohol, cannabis or another substance

 Learn more about effectively increasing well-being to reduce prevent problematic substance through the Preventing Problematic Substance Use through Positive Youth Development resources.